ShaileshRawat1403/docs/soothsayer-deployment.md

 # 🧱 Soothsayer Tech Stack & Deployment Guide

-A system-level overview for developers, DevOps engineers, and technical content builders working with the Soothsayer agentic AI system.
-This document includes architecture, setup, local and containerized deployment, CI/CD guidance, and extension patterns.
+This guide gives you a system-level overview for developers, DevOps engineers, and technical content builders working with the Soothsayer agentic AI system.
+You'll find architecture, setup, local and containerized deployment, CI/CD guidance, and extension patterns.

 ---